chef/chef-web-docs/chef_master/source/resource_template.rst

 * ``template`` is the resource
 * ``name`` is the name of the resource block, typically the path to the location in which a file is created *and also* the name of the file to be managed.
 For example: ``/var/www/html/index.html``, where ``/var/www/html/`` is the fully qualified path to the location and ``index.html`` is the name of the file
 * ``source`` is the template file that will be used to create the file on the node, for example: ``index.html.erb``; the template file is located in the ``/templates`` directory of a cookbook
-* ``action`` identifies the steps the chef-client will take to bring the node into the desired state
+* ``action`` identifies the steps Chef Infra Client will take to bring the node into the desired state
 * ``atomic_update``, ``backup``, ``cookbook``, ``force_unlink``, ``group``, ``helper``, ``helpers``, ``inherits``, ``local``, ``manage_symlink_source``, ``mode``, ``owner``, ``path``, ``rights``, ``sensitive``, ``source``, ``variables``, and ``verify`` are properties of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this resource.

 Actions